-B.2 8.
-Earned Income Disregard
+8. Earned Income Disregard

 Tenants who are employed and are currently receiving the EID exclusion at the time of the conversion will continue to receive the EID exclusion after conversion, in accordance with the regulations at 24 CFR § 960.255.
 After conversion, no other tenants will be eligible to receive the EID.
-If a tenant receiving the EID exclusion undergoes a break in employment, ceases to use the EID exclusion, or the EID exclusion expires in accordance with 24 CFR § 960.255, the tenant will no longer receive the EID exclusion and the Owner will no longer be subject to the provisions of 24 CFR § 960.255.
+If a tenant receiving the EID exclusion undergoes a break in employment, ceases to use the EID exclusion, or the EID exclusion expires in accordance with 24 CFR § 960.255.
+Furthermore, tenants whose EID exclusion and the Owner will no longer be subject to the provisions of 24 CFR § 960.255.
 Furthermore, tenants whose EID ceases or expires after conversion shall not be subject to the rent phase-in provision, as described in Section 1.7.B3; instead, the rent will automatically be adjusted to the appropriate rent level based upon tenant income at that time.